-The difference between internal doors and internal folding French doors is that folding French doors typically have panes of glass in them.
+The difference between internal single doors and internal folding French doors is that folding French doors typically have panes of glass in them.
 In contrast, the majority of standard internal doors are wood.
-This makes the process for cleaning your folding French doors slightly different, but no more difficult.
+This makes the process of cleaning your folding French doors slightly different, but no more difficult.

 If your internal doors experience high foot traffic, we’d recommend that you up the number of times that you clean and maintain them.
 Generally speaking, internal doors only need surface cleaning every half a year, or so.
 If your door encounters issues, we’d advise that you carry out full maintenance on the door to ensure that it won’t ruin over time – you can vastly increase your door’s lifespan by caring for it.